po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/16-Stu_HTML-display/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What is the CSS visibility property?
-How is it different from display?
+How is it different from the display property?

 Use [Google](https://www.google.com) or another search engine to research this.